AnnaTsukiyo/EPAM-Local-maxima-remove-task/README.md

 - The size of given array is guaranteed to be more than 1.
 - Given array is guaranteed not to be null.
-- If the array does not have any local maxima, then you should return its copy without changes.
+- If the array has no local maxima, then you should return its copy without changes.

 <i>Solution may contain usage of java.util.Arrays.* methods.</i>